 Duration: 10 weeks – Maximum of 12 students in class

 Enrolment: You can enrol online by clicking on the Easy Payments Plus button.
-Enrolment will begin on the 2nd of August.
+Enrolment will begin on the 1st of December at 10am.

 Tutor: John O Flynn